 - Cloud: The Cloud board seat will be elected to add expertise in campus adoption of cloud business applications or in business planning and change management related to cloud implementations.
 Nominees will have leadership experience in the planning or implementation of cloud offerings in HR, ERP, student, or other campus-level systems.
 The HEUG Nomination and Elections Committee will review the slate of nominees for this category, or at its discretion from other representative groups, and approve nominations for election to this board seat.

 Current HEUG Standing Orders call for the Nominations and Elections Committee to identify and recommend qualified candidates to the Board of Directors and recommend the slate of nominees for election by members.
 This is done through the nomination process.
 Based on this, the Nominations and Elections Committee shall review the nominations, and vet the nominees in an effort to recommend 2-3 candidates in each representative group to the board for placement on the final ballot.

 The committee will be searching for eligible candidates with experience in leadership positions that can transfer to representation on a Board of Directors that oversees a Non-Profit 501c3 Corporation with nearly $5,000,000 in annual revenue.

 Before you accept a candidacy, keep in mind that if elected, you will be committing a substantial amount of time and energy to your role on this board.
 The HEUG Board is an active volunteer group where each member is involved directly with many of the functions you have probably participated in over the years.

 The time commitment as a first year Board Member is certainly manageable within your current institutional responsibilities.
 You must be prepared to attend at least two three-day board meetings away from your campus, be actively involved in the Alliance conference, and participate in two monthly conference calls.
 This is the minimum time commitment.
-Additionally, you may be expected to participate on committee and advisory group work, sometimes chairing work groups or working on special projects.
+Additionally, you may be expected to participate in committee and advisory group work, sometimes chairing workgroups or working on special projects.